Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Introduction

 Bramson and Uchiyama's results, with their extensions, induce that in the local equation, when the KPP condition is satisfied and when the initial condition decreases sufficiently fast, the shift between the position $\theta^{\rho}_{loc}$ of the invasion front and the position $c^*t$ is unbounded.
 Such a situation does not always occur.
-See the works of Rothe \cite{Rot81} and of Fife and McLeod \cite{FifMcL77} for the study of reaction terms that give rise to bounded shifts.
-See also the very recent work of Giletti \cite{Gil21} for the study of general monostable reaction terms (that is, satisfying \eqref{eq:monostable} but not necessarily \eqref{eq:kpp}), which always give rise to unbounded shifts.
+See the works of Rothe~\cite{Rot81} and of Fife and McLeod~\cite{FifMcL77} for the study of reaction terms which give rise to bounded shifts.
+See also the work of Giletti~\cite{Gil22} for the study of general monostable reaction terms (that is, satisfying~\eqref{eq:monostable} but not necessarily~\eqref{eq:kpp}), which always give rise to unbounded shifts.

 Much fewer articles have focused on nonlocal equations.
 The emergence of a logarithmic delay has been shown for other nonlocal variants of the classical Fisher-KPP equation.
-The case of a competition that is nonlocal in space has been studied in \cite{Pen18} (using probabilistic arguments) and in \cite{BHR20} (using analytic arguments).
+The case of a competition which is nonlocal in space has been studied in~\cite{Pen18} (using probabilistic arguments) and in~\cite{BHR20} (using analytic arguments).
 In the latter, the authors also showed that for a slowly-decaying competition kernel, the delay takes an algebraic form.
-The case of a phenotype-dependent equation with a competition that is nonlocal in phenotype and a diffusion rate that depends on the phenotype, the \enquote{cane-toad equation}, has been studied in \cite{BHR17}.
+The case of a phenotype-dependent equation with a competition which is nonlocal in phenotype and a diffusion rate which depends on the phenotype, the \enquote{cane-toad equation}, has been studied in~\cite{BHR17}.

-We now turn our attention to the results we have at hand for the {nonlocal} Cauchy problems of interest \eqref{eq:nlin} and \eqref{eq:lin}.
+We now turn our attention to the results we have at hand for the {nonlocal} Cauchy problems of interest~\eqref{eq:nlin} and~\eqref{eq:lin}.
 Here, the nonlocality is on the movements, not on the competition.
-Throughout this work, we assume that $J$ satisfies the assumptions:
+Throughout this work, we let $J$ be a measure on $\Er$ and we assume that $J$ satisfies the assumptions:

 together with the assumption: